 Basic principles of the structure of the visual analyzer.
 The structure and functions of the visual analyzer briefly

-Eyes - the organ of vision - can be compared to a window in the world...
-Approximately 70% of all information we receive with the help of sight, for example, about the shape, size, color of objects, distance to them, etc. The visual analyzer controls the motor and labor activity human; thanks to sight, we can study the experience accumulated by mankind through books and computer screens.
+The eyes, the organ of vision, can be compared to a window into the world.
+We receive approximately 70% of all information through vision, for example about the shape, size, color of objects, distance to them, etc. The visual analyzer controls motor and labor activity person; Thanks to vision, we can use books and computer screens to study the experience accumulated by humanity.

-The organ of vision consists of an eyeball and an auxiliary apparatus.
-The auxiliary apparatus is the eyebrows, eyelids and eyelashes, the lacrimal gland, lacrimal canals, oculomotor muscles, nerves and blood vessels
+The organ of vision consists of the eyeball and an auxiliary apparatus.
+Accessory apparatus - eyebrows, eyelids and eyelashes, lacrimal gland, lacrimal canaliculi, oculomotor muscles, nerves and blood vessels

-Eyebrows and eyelashes protect the eyes from dust.
-In addition, the brows wick away sweat from the forehead.
-Everyone knows that a person constantly blinks (2-5 movements for centuries in 1 minute).
+Eyebrows and eyelashes protect your eyes from dust.
+In addition, eyebrows drain sweat from the forehead.
+Everyone knows that a person blinks constantly (2-5 eyelid movements per minute).
 But do they know why?
-It turns out that the surface of the eye at the moment of blinking is moistened with tear fluid, which protects it from drying out, at the same time being cleared of dust.
-The lacrimal fluid is produced by the lacrimal gland.
+It turns out that at the moment of blinking, the surface of the eye is moistened with tear fluid, which protects it from drying out, while at the same time being cleansed of dust.
+Tear fluid is produced by the lacrimal gland.
 It contains 99% water and 1% salt.
-Up to I g of lacrimal fluid is released per day, it collects in the inner corner of the eye, and then enters the lacrimal canals, which bring it into nasal cavity...
-If a person cries, the lacrimal fluid does not have time to leave through the tubules into the nasal cavity.
-Then tears flow through the lower eyelid and drip down the face.
+Up to 1 g of tear fluid is secreted per day, it collects in the inner corner of the eye, and then enters the lacrimal canaliculi, which discharge it into the nasal cavity.
+If a person cries, the tear fluid does not have time to escape through the canaliculi into the nasal cavity.
+Then tears flow through the lower eyelid and run down the face in drops.

-The eyeball is located in the recess of the skull - the eye socket.
-It has a spherical shape and consists of inner core, covered with three membranes: outer - fibrous, middle - vascular and inner - reticular.
-The fibrous membrane is subdivided into the posterior opaque part - the tunica albuginea, or sclera, and the anterior transparent part - the cornea.
-The cornea is a convex-concave lens through which light enters the interior of the eye.
+The eyeball is located in the recess of the skull - the orbit.
+It has a spherical shape and consists of inner core, covered with three membranes: the outer - fibrous, the middle - vascular and the inner - reticular.
+The fibrous membrane is divided into a posterior opaque part - the tunica albuginea, or sclera, and an anterior transparent part - the cornea.
+The cornea is a convex-concave lens through which light enters the eye.
 The choroid is located under the sclera.
 Its front part is called the iris, and it contains the pigment that determines the color of the eyes.
-In the center of the iris there is a small opening - the pupil, which reflexively with the help of smooth muscles can expand or contract, allowing the required amount of light into the eye.
+In the center of the iris there is a small hole - the pupil, which reflexively, with the help of smooth muscles, can expand or contract, allowing the required amount of light into the eye.

-The choroid itself is permeated by a dense network of blood vessels that feed the eyeball.
-From inside to choroid there is a layer of pigment cells that absorb light, therefore, light is not scattered or reflected inside the eyeball.
+The choroid itself is penetrated by a dense network of blood vessels that supply the eyeball.
+From inside to choroid There is an adjacent layer of pigment cells that absorb light, so light is not scattered or reflected inside the eyeball.

 Directly behind the pupil is a biconvex transparent lens.
-It can reflexively change its curvature, providing a clear image on the retina - the inner shell of the eye.
-In the retina, receptors are located: rods (receptors for twilight light, which distinguish light from dark) and cones (they are less sensitive to light, but distinguish colors).
-Most of the cones are located on the retina, opposite the pupil, in the macula.
-Near this spot is the exit site of the optic nerve, there are no receptors, therefore it is called a blind spot.
+It can reflexively change its curvature, providing a clear image on the retina - the inner layer of the eye.
+The retina contains receptors: rods (twilight light receptors that distinguish light from dark) and cones (they have less light sensitivity, but distinguish colors).
+Most cones are located on the retina opposite the pupil, in the macula.
+Next to this spot is where the optic nerve exits; there are no receptors here, which is why it is called the blind spot.

 The inside of the eye is filled with a transparent and colorless vitreous humor.

-Perception of visual stimuli...
+Perception of visual stimuli.
 Light enters the eyeball through the pupil.
-Lens and vitreous serve to conduct and focus light rays on the retina.
-Six oculomotor muscles provide such a position of the eyeball so that the image of the object would fall exactly on the retina, on its macula.
+Lens and vitreous serve to conduct and focus light rays onto the retina.
+Six oculomotor muscles ensure that the eyeball is positioned so that the image of an object falls exactly on the retina, on its macula.

-In the receptors of the retina, light is converted into nerve impulses, which are transmitted along the optic nerve to the brain through the nuclei of the midbrain (upper tubercles of the quadruple) and diencephalon (optic nuclei of the thalamus) - to the visual area of the cerebral cortex located in the occipital region.
-The perception of color, shape, illumination of an object, its details, which began in the retina, ends with an analysis in the visual cortex.
-All information is collected here, it is deciphered and generalized.
-As a result of this, an idea of the subject is formed.
+In the retinal receptors, light is converted into nerve impulses, which are transmitted along the optic nerve to the brain through the nuclei of the midbrain (superior colliculus) and diencephalon (visual nuclei of the thalamus) - to the visual zone of the cerebral cortex, located in the occipital region.
+The perception of color, shape, illumination of an object, and its details, which begins in the retina, ends with analysis in the visual cortex.
+Here all the information is collected, deciphered and summarized.
+As a result, an idea of the subject is formed.

 Visual impairment.
-People's vision changes with age, as the lens loses its elasticity, the ability to change its curvature.
-In this case, the image of closely spaced objects is blurred - hyperopia develops.
-Another visual defect is myopia, when people, on the contrary, poorly see distant objects; it develops after prolonged stress, improper lighting.
-Myopia often occurs in school-age children due to improper work regime, poor illumination of the workplace.
-With myopia, the image of the object is focused in front of the retina, and with hyperopia - behind the retina and therefore is perceived as blurry.
-Congenital changes in the eyeball can also be the cause of these visual defects.
+People's vision changes with age, as the lens loses elasticity and the ability to change its curvature.
+In this case, the image of closely located objects blurs - farsightedness develops.
+Another vision defect is myopia, when people, on the contrary, have difficulty seeing distant objects; it develops after prolonged stress and improper lighting.
+Myopia often occurs in school-age children due to improper working hours and poor lighting in the workplace.
+With myopia, the image of an object is focused in front of the retina, and with farsightedness, it is focused behind the retina and is therefore perceived as blurry.
+These visual defects can also be caused by congenital changes in the eyeball.

-Nearsightedness and hyperopia are corrected with specially selected glasses or lenses.
+Myopia and farsightedness are corrected with specially selected glasses or lenses.

-• The human visual analyzer has tremendous sensitivity.
-So, we can distinguish a hole illuminated from the inside in a wall with a diameter of only 0.003 mm.
-A trained person (and women do it much better) can distinguish hundreds of thousands of color shades.
+• The human visual analyzer has amazing sensitivity.
+Thus, we can distinguish a hole in the wall illuminated from the inside with a diameter of only 0.003 mm.
+A trained person (and women are much better at this) can distinguish hundreds of thousands of color shades.
 The visual analyzer only needs 0.05 seconds to recognize an object that comes into the field of view.

 Test your knowledge